 8. Abbasid Mosque

-It is one of the best preserved historical sites in Egypt.
+It is one of the best-preserved historical sites in Egypt.

 9. Victory Museum

 When you visit the museum, you will find 75 artworks created by Egypt’s top artists in various branches of plastic art, such as sculpture, photography, drawing, graphics, and ceramics, on various topics, most of which revolve around national topics as well as the topic of war and peace.
-The Victory Museum of Modern Art is one of the important cultural and artistic edifices of the plastic arts sector, and it receives great attention because of the works of salient artists in Egypt from the holdings of the Egyptian Museum of Modern Art that perpetuate the march of the Egyptian people’s struggle.
+The Victory Museum of Modern Art is one of the critical cultural and artistic edifices of the plastic arts sector, and it receives excellent attention because of the works of salient artists in Egypt from the holdings of the Egyptian Museum of Modern Art that perpetuate the march of the Egyptian people’s struggle.

 10. Al Tawfiqi Mosque